On the basis of

 school children and students and presented its new publication: “A dictionary

-1997 the Association reconsidered its Regulation in accordance with the current
+1997 the Association reconsidered its Regulation.
+The mission

 of the organization was reviewed and a new strategy was developed.
 The